 Additionally, free access to Xchange is available at the Utah State Law Library to run a Salt Lake County case search.12 They may then make copies of records with the applicable library copy fees.

-How To Order Additional Vital Records in Salt Lake County: Birth Certificates & Death Records
+How To Order Additional Vital Records in Salt Lake County: Birth & Death Certificates

 Birth certificates are only available to the subject of the record and close family members; they become public records 100 years after the birth date.
 The same applies to certificate of death requests, but these become public records 50 years after the death is recorded.